gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 Gatsby v2 removed `postcss-cssnext` and `postcss-import` from the default postcss setup.

-Use [`onCreateWebpackConfig`](/docs/add-custom-webpack-config) to specify your postcss plugins.
+Use [`gatsby-plugin-postcss`](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-postcss) to specify your particular postcss configuration.

-Note: there will be a `postcss` plugin that allows you to configure postcss from a standard postcss config file.
-[Follow this discussion on issue 3284](https://github.com/gatsbyjs/gatsby/issues/3284).

 ## Convert to either pure CommonJS or pure ES6